UniversalDependencies/docs/_hy/feat/Tense.md

 The auxiliaries _էի&nbsp;_ and _կայի&nbsp;_ will have `Tense=Imp`.

-Note, that a limited set of verbs form indicative imperfect and present morphologically.
-They combine the present stem with present or imperfect suffixes.
-Thus the same verbs combine also the past stem with the imperfect and present suffixes (traditionally called “Defective Verbs with Secondary Expanded Stems”) the feature must distinguish the two.
-The difference between them is related to `Mood` and `Aspect` rather than `Tense`.
+Note, that a limited set of verbs form imperfect and present morphologically with unmarked vs. marked stems (traditionally called “Defective Verbs with Secondary Expanded Stems”).
+The difference between them are related to `Mood` and `Aspect` rather than `Tense`.
+The verbs with “non-expanded” stems will have also morphologically `Tense=Imp` in indicative mood.

 #### Examples